If you’re about to buy a Keurig, then you’re the kind of person who wants coffee fast and easy. No song and dance, just java.

 - Size of the machine: It’s an even match in size, as they both come in at 16″H x 12.7″W x 18.3″D. Both have a plastic casing and the same power usage.
 The only difference is weight, with the K460 marginally lighter (13.7 lbs vs. 13.9 lbs).

 - Mug size: The K460 has one less brewing size than the K560, with nine sizes.
 If you like getting your coffee in a mug, this means you can only choose 12 and 14-ounce sizes.
-The K560 has ten brewing sizes, which means brewing with K-Mug pods can be set at 12, 14, and 16-ounce sizes.
+The K560 has 10 brewing sizes, which means brewing with K-Mug pods can be set at 12, 14, and 16-ounce sizes.

-- Hot water dispenser: The K460 lacks a hot water on demand feature, so you’ll have to remember to preheat your machine for about three minutes, sort of spoiling the convenience of having a Keurig!
+- Hot water dispenser: The K460 lacks a hot-water-on-demand feature, so you’ll have to remember to preheat your machine for about three minutes, sort of spoiling the convenience of having a Keurig!
 In comparison, you don’t need to preheat the water to start brewing another carafe with the K560.

 - Water reservoir size: The Keurig K560 has a very decent 80-ounce water reservoir, giving you over five cups of coffee when full.
 The K460 holds ten ounces less, which is surprising considering the machines are the same size.